Skip to content

 2. Minimum Technical Standard

-IMMAF strongly recommends to all National Federations, that all young participants of amateur MMA events are of the following minimum technical standard (according to the IMMAF Progression scheme):
+IMMAF strongly recommends to all National Federations to realign their national youth events to criteria set as below, as the same minimum technical standard will be applied to all IMMAF Youth Championships (according to the IMMAF Progression scheme):

 Youth A (age 16-17) – Green level+